ibm-cloud-docs/CDN/api.md

 Returns a list of the types and regions that are allowed for creating Geographical Access Control rules.

   * **Parameters**:
-    * `uniqueId`: the uniqueId of your domain mapping.
+    * `uniqueId`: The uniqueId of your domain mapping.

   * **Returns**: an object of type `SoftLayer_Network_CdnMarketplace_Configuration_Behavior_Geoblocking_Type`